1944 Alberta general election: The campaign

 The 1944 election, was the first general election contested by Premier Ernest Manning.
 Manning had taken over the Social Credit Party from William Aberhart who died unexpectedly a year earlier.
 Social Credit faced opposition from the Independents led by James Walker who had also just been elected leader and the Cooperative Commonwealth Federation who had just managed to win a seat in a by-election in Edmonton and win a majority in the 1944 Saskatchewan general election.
 Like Social Credit and the Independents they were also contesting their first general election with new leader Elmer Roper.

 The stage for the general election was set when Social Credit won a critical by-election in Red Deer in December 1943.
 The by-election win gave momentum to Social Credit as they picked it up from the Independents.
 After the election they decided to speed up their plans and hold the election in the summer time.

 Two major changes occurred this election with the way that votes were to be counted and who could vote.
 Ballots in single member electoral districts were now allowed to be marked with an "X" to indicate a first choice preference.
 Prior to this election high numbers of ballots had been declared as spoiled because they were not marked with a "1".
 Preferences beyond the first choice still had to be marked with a number indicating that preference.
-The 1944 election also marked the first time that Japanese Canadians were eligible to vote in a provincial election.
-There were two thousand Japanese who had previously been evacuated from British Columbia to Alberta under war time provisions who were qualified to vote under the eligibility rules.
+The 1944 election also marked the first time that Japanese Canadians resident in Alberta were eligible to vote in a provincial election.
+There were two thousand Japanese who had previously been moved from British Columbia to Alberta under wartime provisions.
+Although they had been here (involuntarily in some cases) more than a year and were not barred on racial grounds from voting, they were denied the right to vote because the status of their residency was of a temporary nature according to election officials.

-After the writ was dropped the single biggest issue of the campaign turned out to be a referendum on the future of the Cooperative Commonwealth.
-The Independents and Social Credit were each asking their supporters to vote "1" and "2" for their respective parties to ensure the Commonwealth is defeated.
+After the writ was dropped, Manning pushed the election as a referendum on the future of the Cooperative Commonwealth Federation party.
+Independent candidates (pushed forward by the Conservative and Liberal parties who were absent from the election) and Social Credit asked their supporters to mark their first and second preferences for candidates of their parties to try to ensure the CCF was not elected.

 Social Credit

-The Social Credit governmenthad been re-elected with a thin majority government in 1940 after failing to fulfill many of its promises of monetary reform whose popularity had allowed it to sweep to power in the 1935 election.
+The Social Credit government had been re-elected with a thin majority government in 1940 after failing to fulfill many of its promises of monetary reform whose popularity had allowed it to sweep to power in the 1935 election.
 The party was also rising in popularity since Ernest Manning became Premier in 1943 after the death of William Aberhart.
 Manning steered the party away from its previous policies that included Social Credit monetary theory and media control.

 The centrepiece of Social Credit's policy in this election was a plan on refunding Alberta's large debt that had been built up under the Liberal and by the United Farmer and Social Credit governments during the Depression.